 As the media clamored for details, Kennedy spent the next six weeks, sixteen hours a day, locked in an interrogation room with Dahmer.
-There the 31-year-old killer described in lurid detail how he lured seventeen young men to his apartment where he strangled, sexually assaulted, dismembered, and in some cases, cannibalized his victims.
+There the 31-year-old killer described in lurid detail how he lured several young men to his apartment where he strangled, sexually assaulted, dismembered, and in some cases, cannibalized his victims.

 In GRILLING DAHMER: The Interrogation of “The Milwaukee Cannibal” the reader is taken on a horrifying tour into the mind of evil as Kennedy patiently, meticulously, listened to unspeakable horrors so that a monster would be taken off the streets forever.

 “This was unlike any other book I’ve read about Dahmer.
 It was magnificently written, and the details of this interrogation was as inhuman as inhumanly possible.
 Detective Patrick Kennedy is not just an author of this story, but the detective who interrogated Dahmer, for weeks and weeks, listening to the grotesque things that Dahmer did to the young men he lured.
 It is definitely not for the faint of heart, and sometimes, I just had to close the book.
 The details are that disturbing, but if you are interested in true crime, this one is one of the “truest” you’ll find.“ – Amy’s Bookshelf Reviews

 From The Book:

 I poured myself a cup of coffee and started toward my desk when Harrell motioned me into his office as he hung up the phone.